Yamboy1/jos/website/readme.txt

 1.2 Tree
-backup/ - Backup directory is excluded from CVS. cgi-bin/ - Empty directory is excluded from CVS. exclude - File contains a list of article names. htdocs/ -> ./sfWiki/htdocs/ (symbolic link) josdata.tar.gz scripts/ sfWiki/ - Directory contains production wiki.
+backup/ - Backup directory is excluded from CVS. cgi-bin/ - Empty directory is excluded from CVS. exclude - A list of article names. htdocs/ - Contains our homepage and htaccess file.
+This is no longer a symbolic link to ./sfWiki/htdocs/. htdocs/html/ - Contains rendered JOS Wiki pages. josdata.tar.gz scripts/ sfWiki/ - Directory contains production wiki.